NCI-CIDC/cidc_atacseq2_releases/README.md

 # cidc_atac

-*ATAC-seq data processing pipeline.
-This framework is currently set up to perform the following across sample files: read pre-processing (adapter trimming and quality filtering), read QC, reference genome alignment, obtaining alignment metrics, CNV analysis, peak calling with MACS using settings optimal for detection of chromatin-accessibility signatures, peak QC and quantification with ChIPQC.
+*ATAC-seq data processing pipeline*

+*This framework is currently
+set up to perform the following across sample files: read pre-processing (adapter trimming and quality filtering), read QC, reference genome alignment, obtaining alignment metrics, CNV analysis, peak calling with MACS using settings optimal for detection of chromatin-accessibility signatures, peak QC and quantification with ChIPQC.
-Currently basic report is output containing some alignment and peak metrics using ChIPQC's builtin reporting feature.*
+Currently a basic report is output containing some alignment and peak metrics using ChIPQC's builtin reporting feature.*

 ## Software
 * See SOFTWARE.xlsx to see more info on required base software